 True.
 They can contact the people you know, but they’re not allowed to talk about your debt at all.
 The only information they can ask for is your phone number, address, and current employer.
 Additionally, they’re not supposed to contact any of these people multiple times.
 The two main exceptions to this are if you give them permission or the person co-signed your loan.
 Since they’re connected to the debt, they can discuss it.

 False.
-If a collection agency begins pursuing your debt, your original creditor has sold your debt to them.
+If a collection agency begins pursuing your debt, your original creditor may have sold your debt to them.
 If you go around the collector, you may pay off your debt without your ‘new creditor’ knowing.
 And the only thing worse than being pursued for an outstanding debt is being pursued for one you’ve already paid.

 Very False.
 Debt can weigh heavily and can start to make you feel alone.
 This is why it’s important to talk to close friends and family about what you’re going through.
 And if you need more help or perspective, you can always meet with an LIT.